 Children in Year 1 sit the Phonics Screening Check.
 Any child not passing the check re-sits it in Year 2.
+Parents are informed of the Screening Check scores.

 Ongoing assessment for catch-up

 Children are assessed through their teacher's ongoing formative assessment as well as through the half-termly Little Wandle Letters and Sounds Revised summative assessments.